-SECTION 3: A Graduated Approach to SEN Support
+7 A Graduated Approach to SEND Support

-Quality First Class Teaching
+High-Quality Teaching

-Though differentiated Quality First Teaching for all, children receive a broad and balanced curriculum.
+Though differentiated high-quality teaching for all, children receive a broad and balanced curriculum.
 Provision for children with special educational needs is a matter for the whole academy.
 The governing body, the academy's Head Teacher, the Inclusion Leader and all other members of staff, particularly class teachers and learning support assistants, have important day-to-day responsibilities.
 Class teachers are responsible and accountable for the progress and development of all of the children in their class, including any who receive additional support and/or are on the SEND Register.

 Every teacher is a teacher of children with special educational needs and disabilities.
-High quality first teaching which is differentiated for individual children is the first step in responding to children who are underachieving or may have SEND.
+High-quality teaching which is differentiated for individual children is the first step in responding to children who are underachieving or may have SEND.

-At Holly Lodge, we regularly review the quality of teaching for all children, including those at risk of underachievement.
+At Holy Lodge Primary Academy, we regularly review the quality of teaching for all children, including those at risk of underachievement.
 This includes reviewing teacher's understanding of strategies to identify and support vulnerable children and their knowledge of the most frequently encountered SEND.